spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 We need a better approach that can protect our users' privacy and mask the connections to our containers.
 Thankfully, this can be achieved with a reverse proxy.

 ## 6.2 Solution: A Reverse Proxy
-The idea behind a reverse proxy is that there is some middleware that sits between our clients and our server which serves as an intermediary between the two.
+The idea behind a reverse proxy is that there is some middleware that sits between our clients and our server which acts as an intermediary between the two.
 When a client sends an HTTP request to our server, a reverse proxy will receive that request and communicate with our server for the necessary information.
 The server will respond to the reverse proxy with the container's IP address and port number, which will then take that information and forward the client's request to that container for connection.
 Thus, our reverse proxy will handle all the traffic between our clients and server.

 ![reverse proxy](https://imgur.com/eIBtN6g.png)